 To calculate your rapid rescore results, you don’t need a specific rapid rescore simulator.
 Just use your favorite credit score simulator and plug in the numbers that make sense for your situation.

 If you are planning to do a rapid rescore after paying off $5000 in credit card debt, for example, you could enter that information into the credit score simulator to calculate what the results of your rapid rescore might be.
-You could also try our Tradeline Calculator to see how your credit utilization ratios would change as a result of paying down some of your accounts or transferring balances.
+You could also try our calculator to see how your credit utilization ratios would change as a result of paying down some of your accounts or transferring balances.

 However, keep in mind that any credit score simulator is likely not going to produce the exact same results that your lender will see.
 Online credit score calculators typically use simplified credit scoring algorithms to produce estimates, which may not always match up with the numbers the mortgage lender sees when they pull your FICO scores.